xianlinbox/daily_practise/aws-solution-architect/design-deployment-strategy.md

 - minimize downtime during application updates
 - Reducing risk by validating the new version before making it live.
-- supports: Elastic Beanstalk, AWS CodeDeploy with EC2 instances, Lambda, and ECS.
+- supports: Elastic Beanstalk, Opswork, AWS CodeDeploy with EC2 instances, Lambda and ECS.

 ### Canary